Relative VGIT and an application to degenerations of Hilbert schemes: Application to degeneration of Hilbert schemes

 Since $X[n]$ is smooth, the target variety of $\iota$ is a smooth variety.
-It remains to show that the number of equations required for the closed embedding $\iota$ agrees with the codimension of the closed embedding $\iota$.
+It thus suffices to show that the number of equations required for the closed embedding $\iota$ agrees with the codimension of the closed embedding $\iota$.

 Assume the relative dimension of $f[n]: X[n] \to C[n]$ is $k$, then we have $\dim X[n] = n+k$, hence we obtain

 It follows that the codimension of the closed embedding $\iota$ is $n^2-n$.

 Now we take any closed point $(p_1, \cdots, p_n) \in X[n] \times_{C[n]} \cdots \times_{C[n]} X[n]$.
 Since $X[n]$ is smooth of dimension $n+k$, in a neighbourhood of each point $p_i \in X[n]$, we pick a local chart of coordinates $\{x_{i,1}, \cdots, x_{i,n+k}\}$ on $X[n]$.
 The morphism $f[n]: X[n] \to C[n]$ is then given by the equations